saisathvik1/OSCP-Cheatsheet/README.md

 ## SAM and SYSTEM

-- Check in following folders
+- Check in the following folders

 ```bash
 # Usually %SYSTEMROOT% = C:\Windows